sourcegraph/handbook/content/engineering/web/extensibility/goals.md

 See also our [completed goals](goals_completed.md).

 ###  Make Sourcegraph extensions an active ecosystem

 **Problem:**

-- Customers' extension usage is currently untracked and (presumably) low, so we can't quantify if users are getting value from existing extensions.
 - Sourcegraph's native extensions UI has problems of scale, such as displaying very many extensions.
 - Sourcegraph's extensions registry has UI problems that make it harder for users or CE/Sales folks to find or share valuable extensions.
+- We haven't yet analyzed which customers are using which extensions most, and why.
 - Nearly all of the most commonly-used extensions were built by Sourcegraph rather than third-party developers.
 This won't scale – Sourcegraph has neither the resources nor the insight that third-party developers have when it comes to building useful extensions.

 **Milestones:**

-1. 🔄 We can collect anonymized, aggregate usage data of our extensions to determine the popularity and usage of (existing and future) extensions ([RFC 267](https://docs.google.com/document/d/1HKgwTyG-IcRM81xLAmussWV4EdK95uy7GjKFIG8vgU4/edit#heading=h.trqab8y0kufp)).
+1. ✅ We can collect anonymized, aggregate usage data of our extensions to determine the popularity and usage of (existing and future) extensions ([RFC 267](https://docs.google.com/document/d/1HKgwTyG-IcRM81xLAmussWV4EdK95uy7GjKFIG8vgU4/edit#heading=h.trqab8y0kufp)).
    - **Outcome:** We can measure usage and adoption of extensions, by extension ID, across our customers in order to make informed product decisions.

 1. 🔄 The on-Sourcegraph extensions UI (action bar and contribution points) is clear and scalable, to help users discover and use extensions.
    - **Outcome:** - [*N<sub>1</sub>*][N1]% of Sourcegraph server users use at least one extension a week.

-1. The extensions registry promotes discovery of relevant extensions and third-party extensions.
+1. 🔄  The extensions registry promotes discovery of relevant extensions and third-party extensions.
    - **Outcome:** The Sales and CE teams are excited and confident when showing off the extensions registry and extensions features to customers.

 1. Sourcegraph partners with relevant third-party services to publish their own extensions.